What is the status of the U.S. nuclear industry?

 The term power plant refers to an entire facility.
 A power plant may contain nuclear as well as non-nuclear electricity generating units.
 Each nuclear reactor located at a commercial nuclear power plant is unique and has its own personnel and equipment.
 The reactor provides heat to make steam, which drives a turbine that, in turn, drives the generator that produces electricity.

 Thirty-six U.S. nuclear power plants have at least two reactors.
-Although some foreign nuclear power plants have as many as eight reactors, only three U.S. nuclear power plants have more than two operational reactors: Palo Verde Nuclear Generating Station in Arizona, Browns Ferry Nuclear Power Plant in Alabama, and Oconee Nuclear Station in South Carolina.
+Although some foreign nuclear power plants have as many as eight reactors, only three U.S. nuclear power plants have more than two operating reactors: Palo Verde Nuclear Generating Station in Arizona with 3, Browns Ferry Nuclear Power Plant in Alabama, and Oconee Nuclear Station in South Carolina.
+All three plants have three reactors.

 Nuclear power plants are generally used more intensively than other power plants

-For cost and technical reasons, nuclear power plants are generally used more intensively than coal- or natural gas-fired power plants (see capacity and generation charts at right).
-In 2017, the nuclear share of total U.S. electricity generating capacity was 9%, while the nuclear share of total electricity generation was about 20%.
+For cost and technical reasons, nuclear power plants are generally used more intensively than coal- or natural gas-fired power plants.
+In 2018, the nuclear share of total U.S. electricity generating capacity was 9%, while the nuclear share of total electricity generation was about 19%.

 Recent U.S. nuclear construction activity